Adam5Wu/ESPVFATFS/README.md

 ESP8266 is a nice little device, capable of running [nearly full featured Web server](https://github.com/me-no-dev/ESPAsyncWebServer), providing relatively rich user experiences.

-Some versions of device has up to 32MB of internal flash storage, which can be used to hold almost all resources it needs to serve, making it a self-contained, ultra-portable Web server.
+Some versions of device has up to 16MB of internal flash storage, which can pretty much hold all resources it needs to serve, making it a self-contained, ultra-portable Web server.

 However, currently Arduino for ESP8266 provides only SPIFFS as backing file system, which lacks several important features:
 - Real directories